 Perhaps onions are often kept in a cupboard in the kitchen your dog has learned how to open or sneak things out of.

-Maybe you live in a rural area where your dog could slip his or her collar, scamper into a farmyard field and tuck into some onions there – or maybe you’ve a young pup who hasn’t yet learned why he or she need to stop digging through the garbage.
+Maybe you live in a rural area where your dog could slip his or her collar, scamper into a farmyard field and tuck into some onions there – or maybe you have a young pup who hasn’t yet learned why he or she needs to stop digging through the garbage.

 Any way you look at it, it’s daunting to know what to do if your dog eats an onion, or what to do if your dog eats some garlic too.

 The anemic reaction is likely to take hold within a few hours, so time is very much of the essence if you’ve just caught your dog eating onions.